Viral video shows 2 women stealing from Ulta Beauty in North Little Rock - NewsBreak

 Viral video shows 2 women stealing from Ulta Beauty in North Little Rock

-LITTLE ROCK, Ark. – A viral video out at a North Little Rock business shows two women stealing bags of items.
+LITTLE ROCK, Ark. – A viral video out at a North Little Rock business shows two women stealing bags of item.

 On June 4th, alarms buzzed loudly inside the Ulta Beauty in Lakewood Village because of these two unidentified ladies North Little Rock police are searching for.